 Gene flow, also known as gene migration, is the transfer of genetic material from one population to another.
 It's a fundamental evolutionary mechanism that introduces new genes (alleles) into a population or alters existing allele frequencies.
 This exchange of genetic information can occur through various means, often involving the movement of individuals or their gametes (e.g., pollen, seeds, or sperm).

 To truly grasp the significance of gene flow, it's helpful to picture populations not as isolated entities, but rather as interconnected groups capable of exchanging genetic information.
-Without gene flow, populations can become increasingly distinct over time, potentially leading to the formation of new species.
-Gene flow acts as a counterforce, promoting genetic similarity and preventing excessive divergence.
+That said, without gene flow, populations can become increasingly distinct over time, potentially leading to the formation of new species.
+Gene flow acts as a counterforce, promoting genetic similarity and preventing excessive divergence But it adds up..

 Comprehensive Overview